-Listed below are the common most used voice recognition technologie.
-Voice recognition software lets you dictate documents, search the web, email and more on your computer quickly and accurately just by using your voice.
+Listed below are the most commonly used voice recognition technologies.
+Voice recognition software lets you dictate documents, search the web, e-mail, and more on your computer quickly and accurately just by using your voice.

 Dragon Naturally Speaking

-Please note that Dragon is used to take dictation from a single user's voice and cannot take multiple voice inputs & tones to dictate into a single document.
+Please note that Dragon is used to take dictation from a single user's voice and cannot take multiple voice inputs and tones to dictate into a single document.

 How to setup a new Profile:

 For more on Dragon software, see their website at: http://www.nuance.com/dragon/accessibility/index.htm